flowbased/fbp-spec/README.md

 [Flowhub](http://app.flowhub.io) IDE (version 0.11 and later) has integrated support for fbp-spec.
 No installation is required.

 * Open existing project, or create a new one
-* Add a new test by going to ``
+* Open a component, and write/copypaste in a test in the `Tests` panel
 * Ensure you have a runtime set up, and connected

-When you make changes to your project (components,graphs) or tests, Flowhub will automatically re-run your tests.
+When you make changes to your project (components,graphs) or tests, Flowhub will now automatically (re-)run your tests.
 You can see the status in the top-right corner.
 Clicking on it brings up more details.

 ## Generating tests programatically